KRFOSS/kali-docs/nethunter/nethunter-canarsenal/index.md

 ***Start VCAN Interface - Settings Prerequisite :***

 Set "CAN Interface" and "MTU" in Settings

-> VCAN Interface should respect the following format : vcan0-9 (such as vcan0, vcan1, vcan2...)

 ***Start VCAN Interface - Used command :***